lildude/lildude.co.uk/_drafts/switching-to-email-only-github-notifications.md

 published: true
 ---

 Before joining GitHub, I'd configured all my GitHub notifications to be email-only.
 I then joined GitHub and was instantly drowned in notifications.
-Partly because I now have a lot more GitHub repositories to watch and participate it, but mostly because my onboarding buddy accidentally set me up watching every single github/* repository.
+Partly because I now have a lot more GitHub repositories to watch and participate it, but mostly because my on-boarding buddy accidentally set me up watching every single github/* repository.
 Whoops!

-The quickest solution at the time was to disable email notifications and switch to web only whilst I whittled down the list of repositories I watch.
-I believe I've now got a perfect balance, however now I'm finding I'm missing out on things or getting to them too late because I rarely check my web notifications.
+The quickest solution at the time was to disable email notifications for everything except "Participating" and switch to web-only whilst I whittled down the list of repositories I watch.
+I believe I've now got a perfect balance, however now I'm finding I'm missing out on things because I get to them too late as I rarely check my web notifications.

 So as of today, I've disabled all web notifications and will be relying solely on email notifications.

-My thinking is I should be able to respond in a more timely manner than before and now miss out on things I really don't want to.
+My thinking is I should be able to respond in a more timely manner than before and not miss out on things I really don't want to.
 I can also use Google's Inbox functionality to remind me of those notifications I want to come back to at a later date.